pvigier/pvigier.github.io-jekyll/_posts/2019-09-08-beginner-guide-game-networking.md

 Glenn Fiedler (again!) shows how to use quantization in practice in his article [Snapshot Compression](https://web.archive.org/web/20180823021121/https://gafferongames.com/post/snapshot_compression/).

+Shawn Hargreaves also has some interesting articles on compression including quantization, you can find them all [here](http://www.shawnhargreaves.com/blogindex.html#networking).

 ### Compression algorithms

 The next technique is using lossless compression algorithms.